Durable carbon removal (CDR)

 Belgium

-CMW proposes a novel approach to monitor the EU's carbon removal targets, preventing the risk of discouraging mitigation efforts due to the absence of distinct reduction and removal targets.
-This approach aims to achieve near-zero emissions for the benefit of both the climate and society.
+CMW is a prominent organisation striving to influence EU carbon removal policies.
+In the ongoing legislative revision, there's a risk that the EU might permit permanent and low-durability measures, such as soil carbon, as substitutes for emission reductions.
+CMW proposes a novel approach to monitor the EU's carbon removal targets, preventing the risk of discouraging mitigation efforts due to the absence of distinct and separate reduction and removal targets.
+This approach aims to achieve near-zero emissions and sustainable removals at the same time, for the benefit of both the climate and society.

 United States

-Industrious Labs is a new organization dedicated to decarbonizing heavy industry, with a specific focus on the aluminum, cement, steel and waste sectors.
-Shifting from carbon-intensive Portland cement to existing, low-carbon technologies can significantly reduce emissions in this sector.
-Their aluminum campaign aims to decarbonize the U.S. primary aluminum industry, leading to a substantial reduction in its CO₂ footprint.
+Industrious Labs is an organisation dedicated to decarbonising heavy industry, with a specific focus on the aluminium, cement, steel and waste sectors.
+Their global cement campaign is centred around advocating for a shift from carbon-intensive Portland cement to existing, low-carbon technologies that can significantly reduce emissions in this sector.
+Whereas, their aluminium campaign aims to decarbonise the U.S. primary aluminium industry, leading to a substantial reduction in its CO₂ footprint.
+Industrious Labs prioritises four interconnected approaches to reducing emissions: advocacy campaigns, data and analysis, movement building, and strategic communications.

 Australia